 - Mortgage interest deduction: The mortgage interest deduction is currently limited to interest paid on up to $750,000 of mortgage principal first and second homes.
 Once the limitation expires, mortgage interest will be deductible again for up to $1,000,000 of the mortgage principal.

-- Home equity load interest: The TCJA disallowed the deduction for interest paid on up to $100,000 of home equity loans unless the loan principal was specifically used to buy, build or substantially improve the residence.
+- Home equity loan interest: The TCJA disallowed the deduction for interest paid on up to $100,000 of home equity loans unless the loan principal was specifically used to buy, build or substantially improve the residence.
 Once expired, home equity loan interest will be deductible again regardless of the loan purpose.

 - Miscellaneous itemized deductions: All miscellaneous itemized deductions, which were subject to the 2% of adjusted gross income (AGI) floor, were suspended under the TCJA.
 Once expired, taxpayers will be able to deduct these items again.
 Miscellaneous itemized deductions include investment/advisory fees, legal fees and unreimbursed business expenses.